How to Build Self Esteem

 Many others have pointed this out, including philosophers like Aristotle and writers like Shakespeare.

-If you act a part long enough you'll eventually not be acting any more.
+If you act the part long enough you'll eventually not be acting anymore.

 [This works because your self is not a real separate entity beyond your control.
 Meditation demonstrates this; see the references near the bottom of this page.
 Meditation is more effective than self-talk; it works because its goal is to enable you to free yourself from all compulsive thoughts.]